 - Thumb – De-Quervains

-There are a number of types of neck pain, depending on the source of pain.
-Here is a list of the common types and I will talk briefly about all of them.
-It depends on the pain source.
+There are a number of causes of neck pain, depending on the source of pain.
+Here is a list of the common types we see in the clinic.
+I will talk briefly about each one.

 Pain from angry muscles